-Distribution was tricky but lots of new bunkhouses and hostels got in touch.
+Distribution was tricky the first year but those guides that got out were quickly circulated and the following year lots of bunkhouses and hostels got in touch.
 In 1994 Cordee Books and Maps agreed to distribute the Independent Hostel Guide through the UK’s bookshops.
 Sales quickly rose into the thousands and the professional guidebook was born.

 In 1995 Irish hostels were invited to join and in 2000 Continental Europe hostels were incorporated.
 By this stage the guidebook had a coverage of 280 hostels and bunkhouses across Europe.